securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Filesystems

-File systems SHOULD place the ".security.txt" file under the root directory; e.g., "/.security.txt", "C:\.security.txt".
+File systems SHOULD place the "security.txt" file under the root directory; e.g., "/security.txt", "C:\security.txt".

 Example:

 ~~~~~~~~~~
-user:/$ ls -a
+user:/$ ls -1
-.security.txt
 example-directory-1/
 example-directory-2/
 example-directory-3/
 example-file
+security.txt
 ~~~~~~~~~~

 ## Internal hosts

-A ".security.txt" file SHOULD be placed in the root directory of an internal host.
+A "security.txt" file SHOULD be placed in the root directory of an internal host.

 ## Extensibility {#extensibility}